Mikejo5000/vsts-docs-pr/docs/package/nuget/dotnet-exe.md

 **Availability**<br>
 NuGet Package Management is available with **Visual Studio Team Services** and [**TFS 2017 and newer**](tfs.md).

+> [!NOTE]
+> This page covers interactive scenarios.
+In Team Build, use the .NET Core step.

 To use `dotnet` with VSTS NuGet feeds, you'll need to specify a [Personal Access Token](../../accounts/use-personal-access-tokens-to-authenticate.md) in plain text.

 On Windows, [NuGet 4](nuget-exe.md) is functionally equivalent to dotnet, and we recommend using that instead.